-- Pregnant women have higher iron needs than non-pregnant women.
-They also play a vital role in preventing their baby from developing low iron stores at birth.
+- Pregnant women have higher iron needs than non-pregnant women, but most of this can be obtained from a well-balanced diet and including 2-3 portions of iron rich foods.
+Pregnant women also play a vital role in preventing their baby from developing low iron stores at birth.

 - From 6 months onwards, infants need to eat a variety of foods including some which are good sources of iron to meet the increasing micronutrient demands of a growing baby.